 Responsive web design was the solution to this problem, a way to make a website that displays appropriately on every screen size, but by using only one set of code.

 In a responsive design, the website responds to the size of the browser window, whether it is a couple inches wide on a mobile phone, or 30 inches wide or more for a maximized browser window on a widescreen monitor—along with any size in between.

-The two main qualities of a responsive design is that it is adjustable and flexible.
+The two main qualities of a responsive design is that it is adjustable

 Adjustable means that the layout or other qualities of the design are able to change based on the width of the display.
 This is most commonly used by developers to change the number of columns in a layout.
 A desktop monitor might be wide enough to display three columns, while a small screen may stack all of that content into one column.
 This is done in the CSS via media queries.